Breaking Through Fitness Plateaus: Why EMS Works When Nothing Else Does

 The problem isn't effort—it's adaptation.
 Your nervous system becomes efficient at recruiting the same muscle fibers in the same patterns.
 Your body learns to perform exercises with minimal energy expenditure.
 You need a fundamentally different stimulus, not just more of the same.

 A groundbreaking 2023 study from the University of Erlangen-Nuremberg tracked 68 experienced exercisers who had plateaued for at least 12 weeks.
-After adding EMS training to their routine:
+After adding Electro Muscle Stimulation training to their routine:

 How EMS Activates Dormant Muscle Fibers